CadenzaProject/cadenzaproject.github.io/bug_list.md

 cc1_core_software - fill in about scene generator and baseline hearing aid
                   - add inputs/outputs for haaqi
 cc1_additional_tools - needs to stay visible as other pages link here
-                     - fill in details of car noise generator
+                     - add software for car noise generator
-                     - add software to select 10s sample from track at random point cc1_scene_generator - empty atm
+                     - add software to select 10s sample from track at random point cc1_scene_generator - empty atm - made invisible for now

 ## Education